nbasilico/debian-mips/guides/quick-start.md

 	syscall
 ```

-Something you may not recognise from using an emulator like MARS or SPIM is the label `__start`.
+Something you may not recognize from using an emulator like MARS or SPIM is the label `__start`.
 This label is required at linking time by `ld` and sets the starting point of the program.

 We used `1` as the first argument for the `write` syscall as it is the conventional file descriptor for the `stdout` stream (see `stdin(3)`).